pjotrpaan/group-blog/readme.md

 ## Getting started
 * Make sure you have Apache and MySQL running in the background.
-Database needs a table set in .env file to be saved in the project root, so it knows where to store migratons and users/posts data.
-Please see .env.example file in root folder to get going with database and app config setups.
+Database information needs to be set in .env file, which has to be saved in the project root so app knows where to store migrations/users/posts/comments data.
+Please see .env.example file in project root folder for reference.
 * Clone project and install project using 'composer install' command in project root folder.
-* To run migrations simply use 'php artisan migrate' in bash while in the app root folder.
+* To run migrations simply use 'php artisan migrate' in bash while you are in the project root folder.
 If something went wrong you can do a rollback using command 'php artisan migrate:rollback'.
-* Project uses Sass and webpack to compile css styles.
+* Project uses Sass and webpack to compile js and css styles.
 You need to run 'npm install' in app root folder to enable Sass and Bootstrap.
 * After npm install you can either:
   * run 'npm run dev' to re-compile assets after modifying them
-  * use 'npm run watch' to have the app register changes to Sass and reload assets accordingly.
+  * use 'npm run watch' to have the app register changes to Sass and re-compile assets accordingly.
-* To use images originally added to the project, please copy folders 'cover_images' and 'lang_images' from 'project-name/public/images' to 'project-name/storage/app/public'.
+* To use images originally added to the project, please copy folders 'cover_images/' and 'lang_images/' from 'project-name/public/images/' to 'project-name/storage/app/public/'.
+REMEMBER!
+Images used in the project are subject to copyright and any unauthorised usage and sharing of the images is not allowed!
-* To start the application after installing type 'php artisan serve' in bash.
-Have fun blogging and/or modify the project to your specific needs.
+* To start the application after installation has finished type 'php artisan serve' in bash project root.
+Happy blogging!

-## License
+## Licence

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).